 The Audio-Technica AT2020 comes with a stand mount and mic pouch.

 Keep in mind that the AT2020 does not come with a few needed accessories.
-It requires additional interface with +48V phantom power.
+It requires an additional interface with +48V phantom power.
 Like mentioned before, the interface I used for my album is the PreSonus AudioBox USB.
 Other additional purchases you will need with the Audio-Technica AT2020 is a pop filter, mic stand, XLR to connect the mic to the interface, and a shock mount.

 - High SPL handling